 The list of semifinalists was put together following an open call to the public, with input from a volunteer group of more than 250 panelists nationwide.

 After years of getting overlooked, Tucson seems to be much higher on James Beard's radar.
 The Mexican restaurant El Güero Canelo notably won a James Beard Award last year in the American Classics category.
 Guerra credits the new exposure to our UNESCO City of Gastronomy designation.

 Tucson's Janos Wilder is also a James Beard Award-winning chef and the mastermind behind Downtown Kitchen + Cocktails and the Carriage House.

 "Tucson is about proud people," Guerra said.
 "You do something well, you put your heart into it and people will be there to make sure you shine and to make sure you can have a sustainable future."

-The five remaining finalists in each category will be announced March 27.
-The final awards ceremony will take place in Chicago on May 6.
-The full list of James Beard Award nominees can be found at jamesbeard.org.
+The five remaining finalists in each category will be announced Wednesday, March 27.
+The final awards ceremony will take place at the Lyric Opera in Chicago May 6.
+The full list of James Beard Award nominees can be found on the James Beard Foundation website.